 (click to enlarge)

-Barcode/Password – If all else fails, the system will show “Current Status: Out of state.”
-If they click "Out of State", it will allow them to choose their library from a list, and then ask them for a barcode or password.
+- Barcode or Password – If neither of those options are successful, patrons can choose their library from the list.
 If your patron barcodes are on file, they can enter that; otherwise, they’ll need to use a specific VOL password (get in touch if you need one for your library).

 Are There Other Options for Sharing Links?